 Explain why this research is needed now, in terms of time, relevance and competing solutions.
 We will only fund research which is informed by a review of the existing evidence.

-Describe the level of innovation of the proposed technology, clearly stating the current level of development of the proposed solution, including what technical and clinical validation (proof of safety and efficacy, details on CE marking, evidence from prior clinical studies, etc.) you have to date, and what challenges remain to be addressed and overcome.
+Describe the level of innovation of the proposed technology, clearly stating the current level of development of the proposed solution, including what technical and clinical validation (proof of concept) you have to date, and what challenges remain to be addressed and overcome.

 Please summarise the research question, key aims and objectives.

 Projects in this programme will vary considerably in their design; however, it is expected that applicants will clearly describe:

 - The problem to be addressed, in association with its real world scenario